RylanSchaeffer/rylanschaeffer.github.io/content/learning/ai_awakening.md

-# AI Awakening
+# Stanford Econ 295 / CS 323 Spring 2023
-## Implications for the Economy & Society
+# AI Awakening: Implications for the Economy & Society

 These are notes from Stanford's Spring 2023 course Econ 295 / CS323
 AI Awakening taught by [Erik Brynjolfsson](https://www.brynjolfsson.com/) and